Franck-dev-hub/Obsidian-css-snippets/README.md

 * **v1.0.0**: Initial release

 ## 📜 License
-- This project is licensed under MIT Licence - see the LICENSE.txt file for details.
+- This project is licensed under GNU GPL v3.0 - see the LICENSE file for details.

 ## 💖 Acknowledgments
 - Inspiration and code adapted from the Obsidian community.